Wakesurfing: Tips on How to Get Started

 Tow boats have long been been known for having a wealth of electronics, towers, ballast tanks and wake-tuning systems onboard.
 The electronics are now primarily touch-screens that control the wake-tuning systems, and the modern stuff is really remarkable.
 You can store rider preferences and settings, such as ballast levels and tab angles, and make subtle changes based on conditions the day you’re riding.

-With the advent of Volvo Penta’s Forward Drive, sterndrive manufacturers now offer wakesurfing models.
+With the advent of what's referred to as a Forward Drive, sterndrive manufacturers now offer wakesurfing models.
 The secret is the Forward Drive, which features dual, counterrotating propellers in front of the gearcase rather than in the rear, like traditional sterndrives.
 That keeps the propellers away from the rider, who is much closer to the boat in wakesurfing than skiing or ‘boarding.

 Get the Right Gear